Beaumaris, Victoria: Architects and designers

 Beaumaris houses often incorporate bold experimentation in materials, forms and structural systems, such as Peter McIntyre's bowstring truss houses; influences of the Prairie School style of Frank Lloyd Wright and his contemporaries; extending to the 1970s in early examples of dwellings in the Brutalist style characterised by chunky forms with bold diagonal elements and raw concrete finishes first used in civic and institutional buildings in Australia from the mid-1960s and applied to domestic architecture such as the award-winning and now heritage-classified Leonard French House in Alfred Street, Beaumaris.
 A long-time resident of Beaumaris, David Godsell was responsible for a number of buildings in the City of Bayside, the most important being Godsell's own 1960 house at 491 Balcombe Road, Beaumaris, a multi-level Wrightian composition also included on the heritage overlay.
 He also designed several buildings that were never built, including a remarkable Wright-influenced clubhouse for the Black Rock Yacht Club and a star-shaped Beaumaris house with a hexagonal module.
 Though, like many modernist homes in the district, several of his houses have been demolished since, surviving examples are simpler, more minimalist designs with planar face brick walls and floating flat roofs.
 Only the Grant House, 14 Pasedena Ave Beaumaris; the Godsell House, Balcombe Rd, Beaumaris; and the Johnson House, 451 Beach Rd Beaumaris, are under heritage protection.

 The Norman Edward Brotchie (1929–1991) pharmacy designed in the 1950s by architect Peter McIntyre featured boldly distinctive floor-to-ceiling coloured tile murals.
 The design by an unknown artist of overlapping cubist apothecary jars and bottles in yellow, brick-red, yellow and black covered sides of the facade and the interior walls of the premises at the southwest corner of Keys Street, Beaumaris.
 They were demolished during renovations in 2007.

 Significant mid-century industrial design and fittings emerged from Beaumaris in the same period; Donald Brown's aluminium BECO (a.k.a.
-Brown Evans and Co.) light fittings featured in many houses (particularly those by Robin Boyd) in the 1950s and 60's, while the designer of the famous Planet lamp Bill Iggulden, was a resident of Beaumaris.
+Brown Evans and Co.) light fittings featured in many houses (particularly those by Robin Boyd) in the 1950s and 60's, while the designer of the famous Studio K Planet lamp Bill Iggulden, was a resident of Beaumaris.